Giuseppe Verrazano

 Killer: Tony Notaro

-Giuseppe Verrazano, who already had his own card games in Kenmare St, began to contemplate opening a new gambling house, this news did not sit well with the Navy St gang who began to plot his death.
+Verrazano, who already had his own card games in Kenmare St, began to contemplate opening a new gambling house, this news did not sit well with the Navy Street gang who began to plot his death.
 One day Verizzano spotted Lorenzo Liccari, from the Coney Island gang, sitting inside Frank Ferrara’s café on Grand Street.
 He began to sneak around the side of the café to kill Liccari, but he was spotted before he managed to shoot.

-On October 6th, 1916, Charles Giordano from Staten Island, a policy man, saloon owner and friend of the Camorra made plans for the killing of Verizzano.
-Alphonso SgroiaMike Notaro, Ralph Daniello and John Mancini travelled to Manhattan where Giordano checked a saloon before locating Verizzano in the Italian Gardens restaurant in the Occidental Hotel, Broome Street.
+On October 6th 1916, Charles Giordano from Staten Island, a policy man, saloon owner and friend of the Neapolitans made plans for the killing of Verizzano.
+Alphonso Sgroia, Mike Notaro, Ralph Daniello and John Mancini travelled to Manhattan where Giordano located Verizzano in the Italian Gardens restaurant in the Occidental Hotel, Broome Street.
 Sgroia and Notaro stood by the door shooting into the establishment.
 Verizzano was hit and killed.
-The gunmen escaped, one into the Bowery and one into Broome Street.
+The Navy Street gunmen escaped, one into the Bowery and one into Broome Street.